-One device can communicate in a number of different ways using the same IP address.
-For example, a SNAP PAC controller can communicate with I/O units, a PC running PAC Display, a Modbus/TCP device, and an Allen-Bradley ControlLogix PLC, all at once using the same IP address.
+One device can communicate in a number of different ways using the same IP address and transport protocol.
+For example, a groov Box can communicate with Modbus/TCP devices, a SNAP PAC controller, and an OPC UA server, all at once using the same IP address and protocol.

-Each of these "services" uses a unique port number for communication.
-The combination of IP address and port number keeps communication running smoothly.
-It's like an apartment building where all the apartments have the same street address (the IP address), but each apartment has a number (the port number).
+Each of these "services" uses a unique protocol and port number combination (for example, TCP 443 or UDP 443) for communication.
+The combination of IP address/protocol/port number keeps communication running smoothly.
+It's like an apartment building where all the apartments have the same street address (IP address and protocol), but each apartment has a number (the port number).